Guides - Create a Compute Instance

 Tags: Adding tags gives you the ability to categorize your Linode services however you wish.
 If you’re a web development agency, you could add a tag for each client you have.
 You could also add tags for which services are for development, staging, or production.

 Root Password: The password used to log in to the system as the root user.
 The root user is the main account and has access to the entire system, including files and commands.
 This password should be extremely strong to prevent attackers from gaining access to your system.
 By default, the root user can log in over Lish and SSH using this password, though we do recommend disabling this within the Setting Up and Securing a Compute Instance guide.

 SSH Keys: Add any SSH Keys to the root user account on the server.
 This enables you to log in through SSH without needing a password.
 SSH keys are created as a pair: a private key stored on your local computer and a public key that you can upload to remote systems and services.
 Since you only share your public key and your private key is kept safe and secure, this is a much more secure method for authentication than passwords.
-Learn more about generating SSH keys and uploading them through the Cloud Manager on the Creating an SSH Key Pair and Configuring Public Key Authentication on a Server guide.
+Learn more about uploading SSH keys through the Cloud Manager on the Manage SSH Keys guide.